KAISEI CANADIAN DOUBLE DIPLOMA SCHOOL

-Our school is the only BC offshore school in the Tokai region to have a pre-certified school, the KAISEI Canadian Double Diploma School.
+Our school is the only BC offshore school in the Tokai region to have a British Columbia certified school, the KAISEI Canadian Double Diploma School.

-, students can obtain high school graduation qualifications in both BC and Japan.
+students can obtain high school graduation qualifications from both BC and Japan.

 Admission Policy

-Students take an entrance exam in January each year to gain admission into the grade 10 cohort in April.
-Students read various fiction and non-fiction texts and write responses, answer multiple choice questions, and they also write a short essay.
-A basic level of English proficiency is required, approximately pre-level Eiken 2, since there are interviews and students will have to orally respond to questions about themselves, images and texts.
+Students take an entrance exam each year to gain admission into the grade 10 cohort in April.
+Students read various fiction and non-fiction texts and write responses, answer multiple-choice questions, and they also write a short essay.
+A basic level of English proficiency is required, approximately pre-level Eiken 2, since there are interviews and students will have to orally respond to questions about themselves, images, and texts.

 Curriculum Policy

-Students learn the highly rated BC curriculum, which is based on personalized, flexible learning that focuses on concepts and competencies, and experiential, hands-on learning.
-The BC curriculum has a foundation of literacy and numeracy, and our model is made up of three elements: Content, Curricular Competencies, and Big Ideas.
-Content- Is what students are expected to know.
-Curricular Competencies- Is what students are expected to do.
-Big Ideas- Is what students are expected to understand.
-Central to the BC curriculum are the Core Competencies of thinking, communication, and personal and social responsibility.
+Students learned the highly rated BC curiculum, which is based on personalized, flexible learning that focuses on concepts and competencies, and experiential, hands-on learning.
+The BC curriculum has a foundation of literacy and numberacy, and our model is made of three elements: Content, Curricular Competencies, and Big Ideas.
+Central to the BC curriculum are the Core Competencies of Thinking, Communication, and Personal and Social Responsibility.
 In addition, Indigenous culture and perspectives are integrated throughout all subjects and content.

 Graduation Policy